 - Trim off the extra dough, if hanging from the out much from the tin sides, by leaving about a 1/2-inch of overhang all around the tin wall.

-- Cover the tin and the bottom dough layer with a plastic wrap, and place in the fridge to chill.
+- Cover the tin and the bottom dough layer with plastic wrap, and place them in the fridge to chill.

 - Carry on with rolling out the other segment of the dough.